avaloqcloud/terraform-oci-compute/README.md

 ## Terraform Compute Instance
 The code provides a reusuable Terraform module that provisions a compute instance on Oracle Cloud Infrastructure.
 This modules does not create network resources like VCN, subnets, etc.
-Click on above "Deploy to Oracle Cloud" button to create compute instance using Oracle Resource Manager Stack.

 ## Usage